davefl67/mi_work_template/README.md

 	* Job spawning / interacting with peds
 	* Job spawning / interacting with objects
 * Simple teleport system
-	* Context menu for chosing location to tp
+	* Context menu for choosing location to tp

 *quick video demo, map is from gabz subscription and is not included in the script* https://streamable.com/lxxpk5